 - the earlier you report your cat is missing, the more likely it is that it will be found

 - we know that losing a cat can be very traumatic for you.
 If you need some practical information and emotional support, please call our free Paws to Listen service on 0800 024 9494 or email firstname.lastname@example.org

 - when your cat does return, DO inform any organisations who have been asked to look for it

 - have your cat microchipped!

-- If possible, take the cat to a vet who will check for a microchip, and you can ask if anyone has reported a similar cat missing
+- Take the cat to a vet who will check for a microchip (free of charge), and you can ask if anyone has reported a similar cat missing

 - Contact us and other local cat rescues, just in case anybody reports their cat as missing to us